 Honolulu, HI 96822

-Once we receive all of your application materials, it takes approximately 4-6 weeks to process.
-Admission decisions are made on a rolling basis which means applicants are notified as soon as possible after a decision has been made.
+Admissibility will be determined once we receive all required application materials.
+Admissions decisions are made on a rolling basis which means applicants are notified as soon as possible after a decision has been made.
 Please note certain majors may take additional time to process if the college or school is also reviewing the application.

 - By phone: 808-956-8975 or toll-free 1-800-823-9771